 The second is a standard set of records, that provide the format and all necessary details to create a machine learning algorithm.
 A comment and reputation system will allow you to view what others experience with this source of data has been and their respective qualifications.acy Enhancing Technologies (PETs).

 The final is the mechanism by which payment for access to the data source, can be automated and called upon demand.
-The automation includes a token that acts as an API call.
-Use of the token provides a blockchain based record of all transactions.
+The automation includes an access token that acts as an API call.
+Use of the token provides a record of all transactions.
 This is an immutable record and is available to buyer and seller and regulatory parties.
 This API token enforces the permissions defined by the data provider and protects the resource from duplication or abuse.

 It is expected that predictive models derived from data providers will themselves be monetized through the marketplace.
 This means that AI organizations, will partner with data providers, to create models that can be sold, with the resulting revenue shared.